ssavvides/symmetria/README.md

 This repository contains a proof-of-concept implementation of the encryption schemes SAHE and SMHE and comparisons against Paillier and ElGamal.
 More details about these schemes and the _symmetria_ system can be found in out VLDB'20 paper:

-Savvas Savvides, Darshika Khandelwal, Patrick Eugster [SEfficient Confidentiality-Preserving Data Analytics over Symmetrically Encrypted Datasets](https://dl.acm.org/doi/abs/10.14778/3389133.3389144) VLDB'20
+Savvas Savvides, Darshika Khandelwal, Patrick Eugster [Efficient Confidentiality-Preserving Data Analytics over Symmetrically Encrypted Datasets](https://dl.acm.org/doi/abs/10.14778/3389133.3389144) 46th International Conference on Very Large Data Bases (VLDB'20)

 ## Installation